What is wage gap?

 It is during circumstances such as this that automating most of the laborious tasks comes in handy.

-Automating the above-mentioned points would ensure uniformity and additionally ensure an organization that works without bias.
+Automating the above-mentioned points would ensure uniformity and additionally ensure an organisation that works without bias.
 It would be the step to take to get rid of the gender pay gap.